Racial Identity and Body Image

 Lastly, we need to organize and work towards the abolition of the systems that fuel body hierarchies.
 This involves advocating for equality and justice, and challenging the structures that perpetuate these harmful biases.
 I hope you’ll join me in this fight to collective food and body liberation.
 Feel free to reach out if you’re interested in working with us through this lens!

 At Eating Disorder OCD Therapy, we offer compassionate, relational, and individualized care, rooted in the belief that healing is not one-size-fits-all.
 Honoring client autonomy, collaboration, and anti-oppressive, neurodivergent-affirming practices, we walk alongside you as the expert in your own life.
 We provide therapy for Eating Disorders, OCD, Body Image, Trauma, Maternal Mental Health, and offer Ketamine Assisted Psychotherapy (KAP), Group Therapy (globally), Recovery Coaching (globally), and Clinical Consultation and Supervision for clinicians.
-We are currently accepting new clients for in-person therapy in San Diego and virtual services in California, Washington, Utah, and Florida.
+We are currently accepting new clients for in-person therapy in San Diego and virtual services in California, Washington, Utah, Maryland and Florida.